interlock-network/knowledgebase-public/why/github.md

 # Github
 Github is a social cloud frontend for git version control system.
+It's where we store our code.

 We use github for the following reasons:
 - Engaging and aquiring talented engineers socially